IMJLA/Export-Permission/README.md

 ```

 ### -RecurseDepth
-How many levels of children to enumerate
+How many levels of child items to enumerate

   Set to 0 to ignore all children
   Set to -1 (default) to recurse through all children